 Bradycardia is a resting heart rate that’s slower than normal — usually less than 60 beats per minute.
 It often comes with uncomfortable symptoms.

-The heart rhythm specialists at the Henry Ford Heart and Vascular Institute can help.
+The heart rhythm specialists at Henry Ford Heart & Vascular can help.

 Bradycardia: Why choose Henry Ford Health?